Oklahoma State University: Football

-20 conference titles – 32 bowl games played – 1988 Heisman Trophy winner and single season rushing record (Barry Sanders).
+11 conference titles – 34 bowl games played – 1945 National Champions - 1988 Heisman Trophy winner and single-season rushing record (Barry Sanders).

 Basketball

 Men's basketball is tradition rich at Oklahoma State.
-Oklahoma State made the Final Four in 1995 and 2004 and was the first ever Division 1 basketball program to win back-to-back National Championships in 1945–1946.
+Oklahoma State made the Final Four in 1995 and 2004 and was the first ever Division 1 basketball program to win back-to-back National Championships in 1945 and 1946.

 Wrestling

 The Cowboy wrestling team brought home their 33rd NCAA championship in spring 2005, scoring the most points ever by an Oklahoma State wrestling team in the NCAA.
 OSU won their 34th overall (and 4th consecutive) title in 2006.
 OSU's 34 team titles are the most ever collected by a school in one sport.
-The Cowboys have also produced 127 individual national champions, including the sport's first-ever four-time champion, Pat Smith.
+The Cowboys have also produced 143 individual national champions, including the sport's first-ever four-time champion, Pat Smith.

 Other sports

-Since the 1924 Olympics, 68 Oklahoma State University Olympians have won a total of 30 medals: 21 gold, four silver, and five bronze.
+Since the 1924 Olympics, 68 Oklahoma State University Olympians have won a total of 31 medals: 20 gold, four silver, and seven bronze.

 Fight songs

-Notable among a number of songs commonly played and sung at various events such as commencement, convocation, and athletic games are: The Waving Song, Ride 'Em Cowboys (the Oklahoma State University fight song), and the OSU Chant.
-At the end of every sporting event (except football), win or lose, OSU student-athletes face the student section and sing the alma mater along with other students, faculty, alumni and staff.
+Notable among several songs commonly played and sung at various events such as commencement, convocation, and athletic games are: The Waving Song, Ride 'Em Cowboys (the Oklahoma State University fight song), and the OSU Chant.
+At the end of every sporting event win or lose, OSU student-athletes face the student section and sing the alma mater along with other students, faculty, alumni, and staff.